Eastern Shore of Maryland: Secession

+The secessionist flag created by State Senator Richard Colburn Jr. in 1998.

 The Eastern Shore has made several attempts to separate from Maryland.
 Proposals were debated in Maryland's General Assembly in 1833–1835, 1852, and 1998.
 There were earlier proposals visualizing a state encompassing the Delmarva Peninsula.
 The 1998 proposal by state Senators Richard F. Colburn and J. Lowell Stoltzfus did not specify a status for Eastern Shore's nine counties following secession, but suggested the new state's name could be "Delmarva".